PKU-YuanGroup/MagicTime/README.md

 ### Gradio Web UI

 Highly recommend trying out our web demo by the following command, which incorporates all features currently supported by MagicTime.
 We also provide [online demo](https://huggingface.co/spaces/BestWishYsh/MagicTime?logs=build) in Huggingface Spaces.
-(There is a problem with weight loading, we are working on fixing it)

 ```bash
 python app.py